Chambers Diversity Latin America Summit

 This event is now closed.

-We are delighted to announce details of our inaugural Chambers Diversity Latin America Summit in association with Linklaters, FERRERE and Marval, O'Farrell & Mairal.
+Thank you to all those that attended our inaugural Chambers Diversity Latin America Summit in association with Linklaters, FERRERE and Marval, O'Farrell & Mairal.

-The seminar takes place on Thursday November 12 at the Palacio Duhau, Park Hyatt, Buenos Aires.
+The seminar took place on Thursday November 12 at the Palacio Duhau, Park Hyatt, Buenos Aires.

-The event is free of charge for corporate counsel and is strictly invite only.
+The event was free of charge for corporate counsel and was strictly invite only.

 8.00am - 9.00am: Registration and breakfast